jmstogsdill/ksu-esports-tournament-bot/README.md

 Paste the bot token into your `.env` file.

-You also might need to enable the options under Privileged Gateway Intents under the Bot menu.
+You also might need to enable the options under Privileged Gateway Intents in the Bot menu.

 # Obtaining the guild token